Query Hong Kong Data with AI Agents via the Renavon REST API

 Company Registry - "How many new companies were registered in Hong Kong last month?" - "Compare company registration trends by industry sector over the past 3 years"

-The agent will inspect your available databases, write appropriate SQL queries, execute them, and present the results — all within the conversation.
+The agent inspects the available tables (via SELECT name FROM system.tables), writes appropriate SQL, executes it, and presents the results — all within the conversation.